numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 Commit your changes to ensure the repository is up to date with the latest code.

-In the GitHub repository you created for your project, run the following commands in Terminal.
+In the GitHub repository you created for your project, run the following commands in the terminal.

 ```shell
 git add